hackiftekhar/IQListKit/README.md

 #### IQListKit! 😠 Why are you not loading my cell created in storyboard?
 Well.
 If we are creating cell in storyboard, then to work with the IQListKit we must have to put the cell identifier exactly same as it's class name.
 If we are using The UICollectionView then we also have to manually register our cell using **list.registerCell(type: UserCell.self, registerType: .storyboard)** method because with the UICollectionView, there is no way to detect if a cell is created in storyboard.

-#### I have a large data set and `list.performUpdates` method takes time to animate the changes 😟.
+#### I have a large data set and `list.reloadData` method takes time to animate the changes 😟.
 What can I do?
 You would not believe the **performUpdtes** method is **Background Thread Safe** 😍.
 We can call it in background and can show a loading indicator.
 In the completion handler we can hide the loading indicator.
 Under the hood, the change calculations will be done in background.
-Thanks again to Apple for [NSDiffableDataSourceSnapshot](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesnapshot) and Ryo Aoyama for [DiffableDataSources](https://github.com/ra1028/DiffableDataSources).
+Thanks again to Apple for [NSDiffableDataSourceSnapshot](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesnapshot).
 The UITableView/UICollectionView will be reloaded in main thread.
 Please refer the below code:-

 ```swift
 class UsersTableViewController: UITableViewController {